-Unless exempted in accordance with subsection 4, below, all subdivisions shall provide vehicular access to the street system outside the subdivision in accordance with Table 5.1.C(6)b.2: Minimum Subdivision Access Points, based on the proposed uses and size of the subdivision.
+Unless exempted in accordance with subsection 4, below, all subdivisions shall provide vehicular access to the street system outside the subdivision in accordance North Carolina Fire Code

-Table 5.1.C(6)b.2: Minimum Subdivision Access Points

-DEVELOPMENT TYPE AND SIZE MINIMUM NUMBER OF VEHICULAR ACCESS POINTS

-PRIMARILY RESIDENTIAL USES

-Less than 40 units 1

-Between 40 and 80 units 2

-More than 80 units 3

-ALL OTHER USES

-Less than 5 acres 1

-Between 5 and 20 acres 2

-More than 20 acres 3

-- (a) Nothing in this section shall limit the total number of streets providing access to the street system outside a subdivision, or exempt a subdivision from applicable vehicular access requirements in City, state, or federal law. - (b) Street stubs shall be credited as an access points when ingress or egress to a development is available only from a single road on which the subdivision has less than 250 feet of frontage. - (c) A subdivision may be approved with fewer access points than required by Table 5.1.C(6)b.2, if the applicant demonstrates any of the following: - The provision of additional vehicular access points is not possible due to existing lot configurations, the absence of connecting streets, or environmental or topographic constraints; - 2.
-NCDOT will not authorize additional access points; or - 3.
-Alternative access can be provided in a manner acceptable to the City that is supported by a transportation impact analysis.
+(a)Nothing in this section shall limit the total number of streets providing access to the street system outside a subdivision, or exempt a subdivision from applicable vehicular access requirements in City, state, or federal law.

+(b)Street stubs shall be credited as an access points when ingress or egress to a development is available only from a single road on which the subdivision has less than 250 feet of frontage.

+(c)A subdivision may be approved with fewer access points than required by Table 5.1.C(6)b.2, if the applicant demonstrates any of the following:

+1. The provision of additional vehicular access points is not possible due to existing lot configurations, the absence of connecting streets, or environmental or topographic constraints;

+2. NCDOT will not authorize additional access points; or

+3. Alternative access can be provided in a manner acceptable to the City that is supported by a transportation impact analysis.